Infomaker/NPWriterDevelopers/guides/migration-guide/beta6.md

 title: Breaking changes with Substance Beta 6
 active: /guides/
 ---
-# Breaking changes with Substance Beta 6
+# Breaking changes and new features - Substance Beta 6

 ## No need to specify node.type